This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

-Cook for approximately 5 minutes or until they’re a nice golden brown on the edges.
+Then, cook your sprouts in the deep fryer for approximately 5 minutes or until they’re a nice golden brown on the edges.

-Set aside the walnuts, currants (I found them at Wegmans) and sliced scallions.
+Then, set aside the walnuts, currants (I found them at Wegmans) and sliced scallions.

-I just used Pam cooking spray to saute these ingredients.
+I just used Pam cooking spray to sauté these ingredients.

 Finally, add everything to a large bowl and mix well with a large spoon.